ICTU/quality-time/docs/USAGE.md

 ### Customizing dashboards

 Both the reports dashboard on the Quality-time landing page as well as the dashboard of individual projects can be customized by dragging and dropping the cards.
-The dashboard layout is persisted in the local storage of the user's browser.
-There is currently no mechanism to share dashboard layouts with other users.
+The dashboard layout is persisted in the database and thus shared with other users.

 ### Filtering metrics by tag